Ishankotnala/Cloud-Secure-Text-Transfer/README.md

 ## 🚀 Overview
 This project was developed to demonstrate a practical implementation of secure systems design, focusing on protecting data in transit using industry-standard encryption protocols.

+## 🤝 Acknowledgements
+This project utilizes the foundational cryptography library developed by Parth Trehan and Hardik Gaur.
+The core application logic, cloud integration, and peer-to-peer networking architecture were developed independently on top of this framework.